 This unique series is designed to bring together native English Speakers and English Language Learners interested in learning about the culturally and linguistically diverse community around us.

 Delivery to Homebound Residents

 This program reaches Douglas County residents who are unable to come to the library due to extended illness, health condition or disability.
 Books are selected and delivered based on one's areas of interest.
 Find out more.

 Trained volunteers, 21 and older, read aloud & promote early literacy in participating child care centers.
 Learn more here.

 Spellbinders - Volunteer Storytellers

-Volunteers, 55 and older, are trained in the art of storytelling and tell stories in Douglas County School District classrooms, creating inter-generational relationships and enhancing language development.
+Adult volunteers are trained in the art of storytelling and tell stories in Douglas County School District classrooms, creating inter-generational relationships and enhancing language development.
 Visit Volunteer Connect Douglas County.

 Tip: Type Douglas County Libraries Spellbinders in the Search box.

 All of our storytimes are based on the American Libraries Association's Every Child Ready to Read approach to early literacy.
 This research-based system helps children experience all the important literacy activities they need when they get to school.
 Storytimes focus on fun and play with language, while promoting a love of reading, books, and the library from an early age.